AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/acquire-token.md

 ### Always wait for promises to resolve

 All MSAL `acquireToken*` as well as `login*` APIs perform asynchronous operations and return promises.
-You should always wait for these promises to resolve, even if you do not need the promise payload.
+You should always wait for these promises to resolve before doing any other tasks that depend on authentication state or tokens, such as rendering user information, calling a protected API or calling other MSAL APIs.

 ### Attempt silent request first, then interactive